Artificial Intelligence: Reinforcement Learning in Python

 Markov Decision Processes (MDPs)

-Temporal Difference (TD) Learning
+Temporal Difference (TD) Learning (Q-Learning and SARSA)

 Approximation Methods (i.e. how to plug in a deep neural network or other differentiable model into your RL algorithm)

 How to use OpenAI Gym, with zero code changes